mskoczan/Portfolio/README.md

-# Portfolio
+## Portfolio
 My Tester's Portfolio

-# About me
+## About me

-My name is Marcin Koczan, I have been working as a team leader at Amazon for 4 years, I have been in the ICQA department for 2 years (previously TL in the following departments: Customer Returns, Vendor Return, DOCK IN / OUT).
-Looking for a new way for further development, I started to be interested in testing and so I found the Manual Tester course, which I completed with a positive result.
-In order to deepen my knowledge and technical skills, in April 2022 I completed the Automation Tester course.
+My name is Marcin Koczan, I have been working as a team leader in a corporation for the last 4 years.
+I have spent the last 2 years in the ICQA quality department (previously TL in the following departments: Customer Returns, Supplier Returns, DOCK IN / OUT).
+Looking for a new path for further development, I started to be interested in manual testing and that's how I found the “Manual Tester” course, which I completed with a positive result.
+Testing kind of reminds me of developing and conducting audits to improve processes.

-* "What is testing for me - searching for the truth about a product" I like that sentence because I fully agree with it.
+ **“What is testing for me – a constant search for the truth about the product”.** I like this sentence because I fully agree with it.

 My goal is to further develop test knowledge and technical skills.
+Thanks to this look, in April 2022 I completed another course “Automation Tester”.
+After completing the courses, I got to know the tools and technologies listed below.
-At this point I would like to share my experience gained through personal study and research.
+GitHub is the perfect place to share my experience through personal study and research.
+Thank you for looking here.

-# Tools
+## Tools

 * [Jira](https://www.atlassian.com/pl/software/jira) - Issue tracking and project management tool for developers.
 * [TestLink](https://www.testlink.org/) - The application provides Test specification, Test plans and execution, Reporting, Requirements specification and collaborate  with well-known bug trackers.